naxy-dong/Data-Structure-2021/README.md

 # Data-Structure-HW1
-This is the homework 1 for my data structure class.
+This is homework 1 of my data structure class.